Express

 express-session

-: Lets Express handle sessionscookie-parser
+: Lets Express handle sessions

-: automates serving a faviconcors
+: automates serving a favicon

-: Lets Express read file uploadshttp-errors
+: Lets Express read file uploads

 : Allows us to create relevant Javascript errors in a slightly easier way